philsaxton/OCamlMOOC/README.md

-## Introduction Functional to Functional Programming with OCaml MOOC
+## Introduction to Functional Programming with OCaml MOOC
 This repository contains my work on the Functional programming MOOC completed in the fall of 2018.

 #### The coarse: